Azure/azure-cosmos-db-query-editor/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Using the `testapp/` to debug
+The easiest wayt to debug changes in the library is to use the webapp in the `testapp/` folder.

+In the `testapp/package.json` file in the `dependencies` section, the following options can help you test:
+* The current source code of the library:
+  * Make sure you run `npm i` on every change
+  *  `"@azure/cosmos-query-editor-react": ".."`
+* The package that gets published
+  * From the root folder, run `npm run publish`
+  * `"@azure/cosmos-query-editor-react": "../azure-cosmos-query-editor-react-1.0.0-beta.2.tgz"`
+* The final published package from npmjs:
+  * `"@azure/cosmos-query-editor-react": "1.0.0-beta.2"`

 ## Trademarks